 Motion & Meaning: Ensemble Klang & Leading Contemporary Dancers

 DANSOX and the Liveness, Hybridity & Noise Series join forces for this multi-disciplinary presentation of three new works that stretch the synthetic possibilities of music and dance.
-Over a four-day residency at St Hilda’s College, one of Holland’s leading contemporary music groups, Ensemble Klang, will be working with three composers from Oxford and several leading contemporary dancer-choreographers (Malgorzata Dzierzon, Estela Merlos, Dane Hurst).
-‘Open’ rehearsals will take place each afternoon on 3-5 July, as well a fully-staged performance on the evening of 6 July (tickets required for all sessions and spaces limited so booking early advised).
+Over a four-day residency at St Hilda’s College, one of Holland’s leading contemporary music groups, Ensemble Klang, will be working with three composers from Oxford and a team of leading contemporary dancers and choreographers (Malgorzata Dzierzon, Estela Merlos, Patricia Okenwa, Liam Riddick and Piedad Albarracin Seiquer).
+‘Open’ rehearsals will take place each afternoon on 4-5 July (15:00–17:00), as well a fully-staged performance at 19:30 on Friday 6 July (tickets required for all sessions and spaces limited so booking early advised).
+There will also be a fascinating art exhibition in the JdP foyer (free and open to all from 2-6pm, Tuesday-Friday) by Simon and Guillaume Klein entitled Imagined Bodies, Imagined Spaces.

 Anna Appleby CUE